aisswaryya/swift-Basics/README.md

 4. Make sure that the three functions created above work by testing them
 5. Create a function named “test” that takes a parameter of type Int and returns sum, difference and multiplication of its digits(The function must return multiple parameters)

-Exercise: Conditions
+Exercise 5: Conditions

 1. You are given a fridge that knows when your food is going bad.
 You know that milk spoils after 21 days and eggs after 10 days.
 Given milkAge and eggsAge, write a function to determine if you should throw the milk, the eggs or both away or not.
 If you can keep both, print “you can still use your milk and eggs”.
 If you should throw away the milk, print “you should throw away the milk”.
 Similarly for the eggs.
 2. Write a function that takes in three variables “first, “second” and “third” that checks if at least two variables have the same value.
 If true, print “two values are at least identical” else print “the values are different”.

-Exercise: Swift Dictionary and Tuples
+Exercise 6: Swift Dictionary and Tuples

 1-	Create an array of dictionaries in which each dictionary in the array contains the keys “firstName” and “lastName”.
 Create an array with a name of your choosing that contains only the values for “firstName” in each dictionary.
 2-	Using the array of dictionaries created previously, this time create an array that contains the values for “firstName” and “lastName” in each dictionary separated by a delimiter of your choice.